jaxwong/tp/docs/DeveloperGuide.md

 1. Dealing with missing/corrupted data files

    * If the application cannot find the data file (addressbook.json), it automatically creates a new file upon startup.
-   * If the data file is corrupted or unreadable, the application creates a new empty file to replace it.
+   * If the data file becomes an invalid json or data field values no longer fall within the given restrictions after user edits, the application creates a new empty file to replace it.